Detection of disk-jet co-precession in a tidal disruption event: Observations and Data Analysis

 In conclusion, the low CV values of J0339-0146 and J1407+2827 at the observed frequency confirmed that the radio variations of \abw were not caused by flux calibrators.
 The offsets in the mean flux densities of the two calibrators, as determined from the three arrays, were up to 22\%.
-To fully account for these calibration differences, we adopted the maximum offset value and reduced the ATCA flux density by 22\% in Fig.~\ref{fig:lc} and throughout the analysis of the radio-X-ray cross-correlation function.
+To fully account for these calibration differences, we applied the maximum offset value of 22\% to reduce the ATCA flux densities, and used this correction consistently throughout the analysis of the radio-X-ray cross-correlation function.